lilianaperezdiaz/nfl_project/README.md

 **Ethical Summarization:*

 Checked the terms of service for the Nielsen Ratings Website.
-Webscraped data for the Nielsen Ratings Website for the most watched super bowls.Pulled the data, created a scatterplot, a bar plot, time series graph and a bubble chart.
-Also included that the webscraping was only for educational purposes in the notebook.
-Then included an Appendix in the notebook for relevant articles and websites where data was webscraped.
+Webscraped data for the Nielsen Ratings Website for the most watched super bowls.
+Pulled the data to create the following: a scatterplot, a scatterplot matrix (pairplot),a plot params, bar plots, and an animated bubble chart.
+Also included in the notebook that the webscraping was only for educational purposes.
+All the work was cited and included an Appendix.

 **Dependencies:*
 1. Pandas